 There is a higher chance of getting a motivated skilled employee who has a direct interest in working for the company/sector

 The major areas where jobs in the hidden job market can be found:

 Self-Employment / growing small-to-medium businesses

 Internal sourcing or promotions

 Word of Mouth (e.g. someone works at the company and tells you about an upcoming job or through an online discussion group)

 Networking (social media/conferences / informational interviewing/ trade shows/ job fairs /recommendation from another employer/employee)

 Volunteering / Internship / Placements

 Below are different methods that can be used.
-These are not any particular order.
+These are not in any particular order.

 Join job groups on Facebook (an example of ones that I have joined):